 My tent at night with the lantern flaming and coyotes howling.

 The next day Grizz (Mike Wideman) and I headed up to Eddy Peak on our 4 wheelers, about 12 miles east of Indian Creek, to hunt Mule deer.
 The following 2 pictures were taken at 4,000 and 5,000 feet on Eddy Peak, one gorgeous setting!
 We were the first ones up this loggin' road after the snow fall.
 Spectacular scenery!!!
 That's Priest Lake in the backround.
+The following two pics are where I sat on the road all day patiently and anxiously waiting for mule deer to cross.
+That's about a 300 yd. stretch.
+Mike has shot 2 Mulies up here but none came thru today and probably because we had visitors in the neighborhood.
+WOLVES!!!

 The next 2 pics are wolf tracks.
 About a month ago we came up this same road and there was a pair of wolf tracks right in the elk tracks.
 Those two wolves were obviously chasing the elk.
 Now, 30 days later, another pair of wolf tracks in the exact same area.
 Probably the same 2 wolves that were in here a month ago.
 Looks like they are making a pretty good living since they are still hanging around.
 When the wolves move in, the game moves out.
 No Mule deer.
 These animals should have never been introduced into the lower 48.
 The Feds had no idea the damage these predators have on the deer and elk.
 Wolves are at the top of the food chain and they can move 40 miles a day in search for a meal.
 They are incredible animals but so carnivorous.